 ACTIVATE AND CHECK YOUR EMAIL ACCOUNT Every student is assigned an Auburn University account by the Office of Information Technology (OIT).
 Visit auburn.edu/activate for instructions to enable your Auburn account.
 Once your account is activated, you will be able to log in to AU Access.
 You will also be able to log in to your Auburn email account, which will be the official form of communication from the university.
 It is important to activate your account first in this process, as you will need access to these tools to complete your admission acceptance.
-Auburn email: auburn.edu AU Access: auaccess.auburn.edu GET YOUR TIGER CARD As soon as possible, go to the Tiger Card office, located in 261 Foy Hall to get your Tiger Card (student ID).
+Auburn email: auburn.edu AU Access: auaccess.auburn.edu П GET YOUR TIGER CARD As soon as possible, go to the Tiger Card office, located in 261 Foy Hall to get your Tiger Card (student ID).
 Tiger Card office hours are Monday through Friday from 7:45am to 4:45pm.
-FIND HOUSING (if you have not already obtained and secured housing) Auburn housing guide for international graduate students: http://graduate.auburn.edu/wp-content/uploads/2021/06/Auburn-Relocation-Guide-21-22.pdf Hayley Management: https://www.hayleymanagement.com/vacancies Northcutt Realty: REGISTER FOR CLASSES (if you have not already done so) ATTEND THE GRADUATE STUDENT WELCOME BREAKFAST &amp; RESOURCE FAIR (watch email for more information on location and time) CHECK IN WITH Leanne Marshall (Program Administer - email: Imm0084@auburn.edu) as she handles the paperwork (international individuals' tax information) for international students' assistantships to make sure your paperwork is in order so you can receive your stipend on time.
+FIND HOUSING (if you have not already obtained and secured housing) Auburn housing guide for international graduate students: The most up to date pdf will be linked directly from their webpage: https://graduate.auburn.edu/orientation/international-graduate-students/ -Click on "International Student Relocation Guide YY-YY" REGISTER FOR CLASSES (if you have not already done so) ATTEND THE GRADUATE STUDENT WELCOME BREAKFAST & RESOURCE FAIR (watch email for more information on location and time) CHECK IN WITH Sybil Lewis (Program Administer - email: syl0004@auburn.edu) as she handles the paperwork (international individuals' tax information) for international students' assistantships to make sure your paperwork is in order so you can receive your stipend on time.
 GRADUATE STUDENT FEES graduate students are charged fees in addition to tuition that are not covered by assistantships or tuition waivers.
 For a list of fees, click here .

-&lt;sup>1 Although this document was originally created for our international graduate students, it is our hope that our domestic graduate students find it useful, too
+1 Although this document was originally created for our international graduate students, it is our hope that our domestic graduate students find it useful, too.
+If you think of additional information that would be helpful to include, please reach out Dr. Lisa Moyer (limt0045@auburn.edu) or another member of the HDFS Quality of Life and Solidarity Committee.